nauticalcalculator/nauticalcalculator.github.io/celestial-navigation/table-of-offsets.md

+---
+description: Refine navigation precision with our Table of Offsets.
+Correct straight line of position (LOP) to approximate the arc of the circle of equal altitude.
+---
 ## Table of Offsets
 This calculation gives the corrections to the straight line of position (LOP) as drawn on a chart or plotting sheet to provide a closer approximation to the arc of the circle of equal altitude, a small circle of radius equal to the zenith distance.